kiva-vakharia/MacrosForMom/README.md

 Preloaded Indian recipes
 Enter serving size or quantity consumed
-Instant macro calculations:
+- Instant macro calculations: Protein, Carbohydrates, Fats, Calories
-- Protein
-- Carbohydrates
-- Fats
-- Calories
-Quick recipe selection
+- Quick recipe selection
-Simple and user-friendly interface
+- Simple and user-friendly interface
-Easily expandable recipe database
+- Easily expandable recipe database

 __🚀 How It Works__
-Select a recipe from the recipe list
+-> Select a recipe from the recipe list
-Enter how much you ate (grams, servings, pieces, etc.)
+-> Enter how much you ate (grams, servings, pieces, etc.)
-The app calculates and displays your macros!
+-> The app calculates and displays your macros!

 __🛠️ Tech Stack__